Bop2000/DOESS/README.md

-    batch_size (int): The number of samples per gradient update. epochs (int): The number of epochs to train the model. patience (int): Number of epochs with no improvement after which training will be stopped. models (dict): Load all trained models and store in the dict "models".
+    batch_size (int): The number of samples per gradient update. epochs (int): The number of epochs to train the model. patience (int): Number of epochs with no improvement after which training will be stopped.
 """
 # create a file to save model prediction results and model performance
 pd.DataFrame(np.empty(0)).to_csv(path1 +'/model_performance.csv')